-Proof of identification should be provided on entry to the examination room by presentation of Victoria University ID cards or other official documentation that includes a photograph (for example, a passport or driver’s license).
-18+ cards are not an accepted form of identification.
+Proof of identification should be provided on entry to the examination room by presentation of Victoria University of Wellington ID cards or other official documentation that includes a photograph (e.g. a passport, driver’s license, KiwiAccess card, or 18+ card).
 Candidates must print their student ID number legibly on their examination answer book and on any supplementary books or answer sheets, as requested.

 All handwriting by a candidate must be clearly legible.
 Any written material the examiners are unable to decipher may be either refused for marking or photocopied (for a fee) and given to the candidate to supply a clearly transcribed version.